Posted on 30th September, 2020

 Proving that a drug is defective or dangerous is a complex process.
 These lawsuits often turn into class action claims because it's easier to prove a defect when a large group of people experiences the same injuries from a defective drug.
 However, this shouldn't deter you from stepping forward if you feel you've been injured by taking a defective drug.

 If you or a loved one has taken Zantac long-term to treat intestinal and stomach ulcers, gastroesophageal reflux disease, and other conditions where your stomach makes too much acid, and has since been diagnosed with cancer, there's a possibility your use of the drug could have contributed to your cancer.
-Your doctor can help you assess your risk for cancer, or determine if your cancer might have been caused by the NDMA in Zantac, by examining your current health status and medical history.
+Your doctor can assess your risk for cancer, or determine if your cancer might have been caused by the NDMA in Zantac.

 If you've been diagnosed with cancer after taking Zantac regularly for an extended period of time, you might also consider taking legal action against Zantac manufacturers to seek compensation for losses such as medical bills, cancer treatment, and emotional distress associated with the cancer experience.